tangle-network/gadget/README.md

 ```

 ### Integration testing
-Integration testing involves a multi-step process that includes running a tangle node, running multiple gadget shells each with a separate config, and submitting jobs manually.
+Integration testing involves a multi-step process that includes running a tangle node, running multiple gadget binaries each with a separate config, and submitting jobs manually.
 To run the integration tests, make sure the aforementioned steps are followed for building the executables, then, follow these steps:

 1. Run a tangle node from the [tangle repository](https://github.com/webb-tools/tangle/)